Fusion rocket

-A fusion rocket is a theoretical design for a rocket driven by fusion propulsion that could provide efficient and sustained acceleration in space without the need to carry a large fuel supply.
-The design requires fusion power technology beyond current capabilities, and much larger and more complex rockets.
+A fusion rocket is a theoretical design for a rocket driven by fusion propulsion, which could provide efficient and sustained acceleration in space without the need to carry a large fuel supply.
+The design requires fusion power technology beyond current capabilities and much larger and more complex rockets.

 Fusion nuclear pulse propulsion is one approach to using nuclear fusion energy to provide propulsion.

 Fusion's main advantage is its very high specific impulse, while its main disadvantage is the (likely) large mass of the reactor.
 A fusion rocket may produce less radiation than a fission rocket, reducing the shielding mass needed.
-The simplest way of building a fusion rocket is to use hydrogen bombs as proposed in Project Orion, but such a spacecraft would be massive and the Partial Nuclear Test Ban Treaty prohibits the use of such bombs.
+The simplest way of building a fusion rocket is to use hydrogen bombs, as proposed in Project Orion, but such a spacecraft would be massive and the Partial Nuclear Test Ban Treaty prohibits the use of such bombs.
 For that reason bomb-based rockets would likely be limited to operating only in space.
 An alternate approach uses electrical (e.g. ion) propulsion with electric power generated by fusion instead of direct thrust.

 Electricity generation vs. direct thrust

-Spacecraft propulsion methods such as ion thrusters require electric power to run, but are highly efficient.
+Spacecraft propulsion methods such as ion thrusters require electric power to run but are highly efficient.
 In some cases their thrust is limited by the amount of power that can be generated (for example, a mass driver).
 An electric generator running on fusion power could drive such a ship.
 One disadvantage is that conventional electricity production requires a low-temperature energy sink, which is difficult (i.e. heavy) in a spacecraft.
 Direct conversion of the kinetic energy of fusion products into electricity mitigates this problem.

 One attractive possibility is to direct the fusion exhaust out the back of the rocket to provide thrust without the intermediate production of electricity.
 This would be easier with some confinement schemes (e.g. magnetic mirrors) than with others (e.g. tokamaks).
 It is also more attractive for "advanced fuels" (see aneutronic fusion).
 Helium-3 propulsion would use the fusion of helium-3 atoms as a power source.
 Helium-3, an isotope of helium with two protons and one neutron, could be fused with deuterium in a reactor.
 The resulting energy release could expel propellant out the back of the spacecraft.
 Helium-3 is proposed as a power source for spacecraft mainly because of its lunar abundance.
-Scientists estimate that 1 million tons of accessible helium-3 are present on the moon.
-Only 20% of the power produced by the D-T reaction could be used this way; while the other 80% is released as neutrons which, because they cannot be directed by magnetic fields or solid walls, would be difficult to direct towards thrust, and may in turn require shielding.
+Scientists estimate that one million tons of accessible helium-3 are present on the moon.
+Only 20% of the power produced by deuterium–tritium fusion could be used this way; while the other 80% is released as neutrons which, because they cannot be directed by magnetic fields or solid walls, would be difficult to direct towards thrust, and may in turn require shielding.
 Helium-3 is produced via beta decay of tritium, which can be produced from deuterium, lithium, or boron.

 Even if a self-sustaining fusion reaction cannot be produced, it might be possible to use fusion to boost the efficiency of another propulsion system, such as a VASIMR engine.